delivervaluedaily/manifesto/README.md

 - <span class="li-emoji">⏭️</span> <span class="li-content">If you really can't deliver value today, set yourself up for value tomorrow</span>

 If you _really_ can't extract a small enough amount of work that's valuable today, is there anything that you can complete today that can set you up for delivering value tomorrow?
-Often something that gets feedback on your riskiest assumptions from users or technology is a good choice.
+Tasks that reduce the scope of the remaining problem or result in feedback on your riskiest assumptions from users or technology are often good choices.

 ## But... what if I thought I could deliver, but in fact I couldn't?